Graduate study has been a part of the Cornell experience since the founding of the University in 1865.

-The Graduate and Professional Community Initiative 2013, created by the Graduate and Professional Student Assembly in 2013 as a strategic five-year plan, provided a framework to identify and address issues related to graduate and professional student life.
-A progress report as of Spring 2018 provides a summary of progress on GPCI-related issues that have been achieved through effective partnerships between graduate/professional students and many offices across campus, including the Graduate School.
+The Graduate and Professional Community Initiative (GPCI) 2013, created by the Graduate and Professional Student Assembly in 2013 as a strategic five-year plan, provided a framework to identify and address issues related to graduate and professional student life.
+Progress reports as of Spring 2018 and Spring 2020 provide summaries of progress on GPCI-related issues that have been achieved through effective partnerships between graduate/professional students and many offices across campus, including the Graduate School.

 As a large research institution, Cornell has a variety of offices and resources to help you navigate everything from application to graduation.